-Recently, I saw a toot that wrote “You can’t spell Fediverse without Diverse.”
+Recently, I saw a toot that said, “can’t spell Fediverse without Diverse.”
 So True!
 Fediverse is arguably the most diverse social network ever existed.
 As an advocate for naturism and clothes-free living, I believe Fediverse is the better way forward, to connect people who’d like to experience living closer to nature, without shame and without clothes.

-Fediverse is a grassroots social network, formed and run by loosely-related communities, not by billionaires.
-This makes Fediverse free of many of the commercial and shareholder influences that plague mainstream social networks such as FB, IG, Birdsite.
-Free of commercial influences is key to have a naturist friendly social network.
+The Fediverse is a grassroots social network, built and run by individuals and small, loosely-related communities, not by billionaires.
+This allows the Fediverse to be free from most of the commercial and shareholder influences that plague mainstream social networks such as FB, IG, Birdsite, etc..
+Free of commercial influences is vital for a naturist-friendly social network.
 Here is why:

 Ban nudity for money

 Commercial influences mandate banning nudity.
-Commercial advertisers don’t like their brands to be associated with adult contents, thus mainstream social networks police their web sites and block “porn bots”.
+Advertisers don’t like their brands to be associated with adult contents, thus mainstream social networks police their web sites for adult content, and block “porn bots”.
 As it turns out, it’s relatively easy to teach computers to detect nude human figures or body parts in images or video clips.
-The “battle against porn bots” have long been won by social networks, advertisers, and the image detection algorithms they employ.
+The “battle against porn bots” has long been won by social networks, advertisers, and the image detection algorithms they employ.
 It’s great to have a porn-free environment, but…

 Although naturists understand that nudity does not equal to sex or lewdness, the general public still don’t get it.
-Consequently, naturism contents are classified as adult oriented porn.
+Consequently, naturism contents are classified as adult-oriented porn - “porn ban” became “nudity ban”.
 The result is that on commercial social networks, naturists and nudists do not enjoy free expression of their lifestyle choice.
-Advocacy such as #BodyPositive #BodyAcceptance are hampered by the blanket-ban on nudity.
+Advocacy such as #BodyPositive , #BodyAcceptance are hampered by the blanket-ban on nudity.

 Here lies the strength of the Fediverse - On a grassroots, community run social network, the aforementioned commercial influence does not exist at all.
 Every Fedizen (Fediverse citizen) is free to express themselves, as they see fit to the communities they belong.
 Clothes-free living is no longer censored or banned by “faceless image detection robots” or “end-user content policies.”